Cadillac CT4: Overview

 The CT4 went on sale in the second quarter of 2020.
 Cadillac assembles the CT4 at the Lansing Grand River Assembly plant in Lansing, Michigan, as well as in SAIC-GM Jinqiao plant in China.
-Following Cadillac's new "Y" trim strategy, the CT4 is offered in base "Luxury" trim, as well as Sport and Premium Luxury trims.
+Following Cadillac's new "Y" trim strategy, the CT4 is offered in base "Luxury" trim, as well as "Premium Luxury" and "Sport" trims.

 The base engine is a 2.0-liter turbocharged four-cylinder, producing 237 hp and 258 lbft torque.
 Optional with the Premium Luxury trim is a 2.7-liter turbocharged inline-four, producing 310 hp and 350 lbft of torque.
 For 2023, GM China offers a new base engine in the CT4, a 1.5-liter turbocharged four-cylinder, producing 208 hp and 199 lbft torque.

-The CT4 was discontinued in the Chinese market by 2024.
+The CT4 was discontinued in the Chinese market by 2026.

-North American production of the CT4 will end in June 2026.
+North American production of the CT4 ended June 2026.